 Instructions

-- Bring water to a boil, stir in sugar until dissolved.
+- Bring water, cloves and anise seed to a boil.
+Stir in sugar until dissolved.
 Let cool.

 Barbara Karr